So far everything we’ve touched with flexbox has used the rule flex: 1

 This section contains a general overview of topics that you will learn in this lesson.

-Let’s look at another example.
+Let’s look at an example.

 See the Pen flex-alignment example by TheOdinProject (@TheOdinProjectExamples) on CodePen.